blbadger/blbadger.github.io/additivity-order.md

 $$
 V(X) = n * p (1-p) \\
-V(X) = n(1/4)^2
+V(X) = n(\frac{1}{2})^2
 $$

+And the standard deviation is the square root of the variance,

+$$
+\sigma = \sqrt(n(\frac{1}{2})^2)
+$$

-As n increases, the standard deviation shrinks with respect to the expected value: after 100 tosses the standard deviation is 10% of the expected value, and after 1000 tosses the standard deviation is ~3% of the expected value, whereas after 10000 tosses the standard deviation is only 1% of the expected value.
+As n increases, $\sigma$ shrinks with respect to $E(V)$: after 100 tosses the standard deviation is 10% of the expected value, and after 1000 tosses the standard deviation is ~3% of the expected value, whereas after 10000 tosses the standard deviation is only 1% of the expected value.
+This is because $\sigma$ increases in proportion to the square root of $n$, whereas $E(V)$ increases linearly with $n$.

-The second observation is perhaps more striking: the additive transformation on a coin toss leads to the gaussian distribution with arbitrarily close presicion.
+The second observation is perhaps more striking: the additive transformation on a coin toss leads to the gaussian distribution with arbitrarily close precision.
 Let's simulate this so that we don't have to actually toss a coin millions of times, assigning the value of $1$ to heads and $0$ to tails.
 We can compare the resulting distribution of heads to the expected normal distribution using `scipy.stats.norm` as follows:

 ```python
 import numpy